Ordinary Person

-Ordinary Person is a 2017 South Korean crime-action drama film directed by Kim Bong-han, starring Son Hyun-joo and Jang Hyuk.
+Ordinary Person is a 2017 South Korean crime drama film directed by Kim Bong-han, starring Son Hyun-joo and Jang Hyuk.
 It was released on 23 March 2017.

 Synopsis

 In the spring of 1987, Kang Sung-jin (Son Hyun-joo) was an upright police officer with a wife (Ra Mi-ran) and a son.
 Their only wish was to lead a simple life and they worked hard towards their dream of owning a two-storey house.
 One day Sung-jin got involved in a conspiracy led by National Security Planning chief, Choi Gyu-nam (Jang Hyuk) after he arrested a suspected murderer (Jo Dal-hwan) by chance.
 Gyu-nam, being a cold-blooded and manipulative man, made use of Sung-jin's weakness to strike a deal with him.
 Despite newspaper reporter Chu Jae-jin (Kim Sang-ho)'s advice to quit from the operation, Sung-jin discovered that he did not have a choice as he had already scheduled an operation to treat his son's legs.